89jobrien/yogurt/README.md

 ## Key Features

-- **Type-Safe by Design**: Leverages Pydantic for all data models and configuration, ensuring that data flowing through your chains and components is always valid.
+- **Type-Safe by Design**: Leverages Pydantic for all data models and configuration, ensuring that data flowing through your pipes and components is always valid.

 - **Modular Components**: The framework is built on a set of clear interfaces (`BaseLLM`, `BasePipe`, etc.), allowing you to easily implement and swap out components.